-Our management, with the participation of our principal executive officer and principal financial officer, conducted an evaluation of our disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of March 31, 2015, to provide reasonable assurance that information required to be disclosed in reports filed by us under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported within the required time periods and is accumulated and communicated to our management, including our principal executive officer and principal financial officer, as appropriate, to allow timely decisions regarding required disclosure.
+Our management, with the participation of our principal executive officer and principal financial officer, conducted an evaluation of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, ("Exchange Act")) as of June 30, 2015, which are intended to provide reasonable assurance that information required to be disclosed in reports filed by us under the Exchange Act is recorded, processed, summarized and reported within the required time periods and is accumulated and communicated to our management, including our principal executive officer and principal financial officer, as appropriate, to allow timely decisions regarding required disclosure.

 We previously reported a material weakness in internal control over financial reporting related to the timing of the implementation of certain policies, processes and procedures that we have put in place since the Merger, which was described in Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2014.
 As of December 31, 2014, we considered the material weakness that resulted from the previously identified deficiencies in the aggregate to have been remediated.
-However, the policies, practices and procedures we have put in place since the Merger to remediate the identified deficiencies have not been operational for a sufficient period of time to enable us to properly test the effectiveness of the controls and determine them to be effective.
-As a result, our management, with the participation of our principal executive officer and principal financial officer, concluded that our disclosure controls and procedures were not effective as of March 31, 2015.
+The Company has implemented policies, practices and procedures to remediate the previously identified material weakness and has begun the process of testing the controls it has put in place.
+However, many of these have not been operational for a sufficient period of time to be properly tested for their effectiveness over time, and therefore the Company cannot determine our controls to be effective in the aggregate.
+As a result, our management, with the participation of our principal executive officer and principal financial officer, concluded that our disclosure controls and procedures were not effective as of June 30, 2015.